 The survival of such patients on dialysis appears to be relatively poor [4-7].
 In a study of 4743 renal transplant recipients in Canada, for example, the risk of death was significantly higher with allograft failure versus those with continued allograft function (adjusted hazard ratio 3.4, 95% CI 2.75-4.2) .

-The reinstitution of dialysis after renal transplant failure presents the clinician with the dilemma of whether to withdraw immunosuppressive medications, and if withdrawal is initiated, the optimal method of tapering such therapy.
-The issues that must be addressed with the withdrawal of immunosuppression after renal transplant failure are reviewed herein.
+The reinstitution of dialysis after renal transplant failure presents the clinician with the dilemma of whether to withdraw immunosuppressive medications and, if withdrawal is initiated, the optimal method of tapering such therapy.
+The issues that must be addressed with the withdrawal of immunosuppression after renal transplant failure are reviewed in this topic review.

 REASONS FOR WITHDRAWAL

 The most compelling reasons to withdraw immunosuppressive medications in dialysis patients with a failed renal transplant are the increased risk of infection, malignancy, and complications associated with long-term corticosteroid immunosuppression use.
 Infection is the second leading cause of death in this setting .
 Another problem is that the dosing of some immunosuppressive agents is difficult in patients with renal failure.